Lexical–gustatory synesthesia: PS

-SR

-SR is a 10-year-old synesthete much like CB; written and spoken works and sounds create a taste and sometimes smell in her mouth or nose while she reads, writes, listens, and talks.
-For instance, for SR the word 'brick' tastes like sand and metal combined.
-Their name tastes like cotton candy and artificial strawberry flavor to them.
-Although some words are pleasant, like their name, some words (such as special) taste awful, like bitter leaves or fake sugar.
-When reading, they avoids the bad tasting words while reading good tasting ones over and over.
-To them, the word 'Wikipedia' tastes a bit like metal, but sweet like honey and sugar.

 Possible neural basis

 Many modern theories suggest that synesthesia is a result of differences that occur during the neuro-developmental process of maturation.
 It is possible that incomplete synaptic pruning during childhood development could lead to the continued maintenance of connections that are normally severed in the process.
 The maintenance of these connections would then lead to the cross-linking of areas in the brain that do not normally interact with one another and the possible mixing of senses. fMRIs are used to study these possible connections.
 Another possible neurological mechanism that may contribute to synesthesia is an increased structural connectivity in the brains of synesthetes as shown using diffusion tensor imaging (DTI).

 Possible genetic basis

 Approximately 2%-4% of the population has some form of synesthesia.
 An even smaller percentage, around 0.2% or lower, have lexical–gustatory synesthesia.
 There appears to be a strongly linked genetic component to neurological cross-linking phenomenon.
 Lexical–gustatory synesthesia and other forms of synesthesia are familial, meaning that they are passed on through a family As many as 40% of synesthetes have an immediate family member with synesthesia.
-For example, PS’s mother also had lexical gustatory synesthesia.
+For example, PS's mother also had lexical gustatory synesthesia.
 One study suggests that there could be some sort of synesthesia gene passed through families that encodes for a predisposition to synesthesia but not necessarily its expression.
 Further studies into determining the exact synesthesia gene have not been successful, but it is possible that the over-expression of the serotonin 2A receptor on chromosome 13 resulting in a high receptor density could be the cause.